jaredly/jerd/docs/Roadmap.md

 - [ ] basic attempt at compiling to go or swift or something?
   - Yeah I really should get on this before too long, so I can see what hurdles I run into.
+- [ ] loop/recur please. and maybe a foreach? idk. or a map? naw.
 - [ ] generic effects (Store<T>)
 - [ ] tuples
 - [ ] port the unison runtime effects tests, verify that all is well.